jrihon/thesis/chapters/00_chapter/00_section_01.typ

 //The previous section gave us a brief overview into how important nucleic acid molecules are to all living organisms.
 Though we've discussed their biological potential, our invested interest is in the fundamental characterisation of DNA and RNA, and especially chemically modified variants thereof.
 Continuing into this chapter, we need to formalise the definitions we conventionally use when discussing nucleic acid molecules.
 Continuing into this chapter, we need to formalise the definitions we conventionally use when discussing nucleic acid molecules.
 These become important to us later on because our vested interest is in the fundamental characterisation of these molecular building blocks, and especially variants thereof.

 The native nucleic acids, DNA and RNA, are composed of three core moieties: the ribose ring (sugar), the nucleobase and a phosphate (linker) (@fig-iupacnames A.).
-The two chemistries differ only by an appended hydroxyl on the C2_'_ in RNA.
+The two chemistries differ only by an hydroxyl on the C2_'_ in RNA.
 The sugar moiety is the central part of the molecule, with the phosphate linking two subsequent nucleosides together, hence their combination being referred to as the backbone of the nucleic acid helix.
 Chaining multiple nucleotides together through phosphate linkage forms an oligonucleotide strand.
 A duplex is formed when two strands interact by their nucleobases to form a helical structure (@fig-iupacnames E.).

-The backbone of a helix is assigned letters of the greek alphabet as a shorthand to categorise key elements.
-The dihedrals of the backbone follow the consecutive chain, which follow the 5_'_ $arrow.r$ 3_'_ direction and thusly follow the alphabet's lexicographical order,  and are named from $alpha arrow.r zeta$ (@fig-iupacnames C.).
+//The backbone of a helix is assigned letters of the greek alphabet as a shorthand to categorise key elements.
+The dihedrals of the backbone follow the consecutive chain, which follow the 5_'_ $arrow.r$ 3_'_ direction and thusly follow the Greek alphabet's lexicographical order,  and are named from $alpha arrow.r zeta$ (@fig-iupacnames C.).
 The sugar and nucleobase are bonded together through the glycosidic bond (torsion angle $chi$), specifically the C1_'_ of the ribose covalently binds the N9/N1 of the purine/pyrmidine nucleobase (@fig-iupacnames A., D.).
 The endocyclic torsions of the sugar ribose consist of five dihedrals $nu_(0 arrow.r 4)$ that start at the O4_'_-C1_'_ bond and circle about the sugar clockwise (@fig-iupacnames B.) #mcite(("Iupac1983nucleicacids", "Saenger1984"), biblio).
 As a sidenote, the reader is invited to peak ahead to #get-page-by-query(<sec-intro-dihedrals>) to understand what a dihedral is.
 #figure(